pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 Requests <https://help.github.com/articles/using-pull-requests/>`_.

 We strongly recommend using virtual environments for development.
-Virtual environments make it trivial to switch between different versions of software.
+Virtual environments make it easier to switch between different versions of software.
 This `scientific-python.org guide
 <https://learn.scientific-python.org/development/tutorials/dev-environment/>`_
 is a good reference for virtual environments.
 The pvlib-python `installation